-All bodies/institutions interested in being part of a project proposal must fulfil all the following criteria:
+In compliance to the Programme provisions, for the purpose of the strategic set of Calls for proposals, bodies/institutions interested in being part of a project proposal must fulfil all the following criteria and requirements:

-Be established under the national law of Italy or Croatia (Nationality will be determined on the basis of the organisation's statute/articles of incorporation which should demonstrate that it has been established by an instrument governed by the internal law of Italy or Croatia).

-- Have their official seat and their seat of operations in the part of the country included in the Programme area (with the exceptions reported under "Assimilated partners"); - Be endowed with legal personality.
+- Be established under the national law of Italy or Croatia (Nationality will be determined on the basis of the organisation's statute/articles of incorporation which should demonstrate that it has been established by an instrument governed by the internal law of Italy or Croatia). - Have their official seat and their seat of operations in the part of the country included in the Programme area (with the exceptions reported under "assimilated partners"); - Be endowed with legal personality.